 Certain government and public service careers are eligible for loan forgiveness.
 If you work for a qualifying government or non-profit entity, you could receive varying levels of loan forgiveness depending on the kinds of loans you have.

-Full-time public service workers who have Perkins loans can have all of their loans forgiven—as long as they are not consolidated.
+Full-time public service workers who have Perkins loans can have all of their loans forgiven — as long as they are not consolidated.
 Public workers with Stafford loans can receive loan forgiveness through the Public Service Loan Forgiveness Program (PSLF).
 The PSLF is available to workers employed through any government organization, tax-exempt non-profit, or qualifying for-profit entities.
 One benefit of loan forgiveness through the PSLF is that it is not considered taxable income, meaning you won’t have to pay taxes on any loans that are forgiven.
-When considering student loan forgiveness programs, keep in mind that each program has specific requirements that you must meet to qualify.
+When considering student loan forgiveness programs, keep in mind that each program has specific requirements you must meet to qualify.

 Doctors